SandbhorSarjerao/My-Portfolio-Website/README.md

 # Steps to Run =>
-1) execute ".\Scripts\activate.bat" file	=> To activate your programming environment
+1) execute ".\Scripts\activate.bat" file	=> To activate your programming environment If below error =
+         Error => Activate.ps1 cannot be loaded because running scripts is disabled on this system.
+   Then execute below command =>
+         Set-ExecutionPolicy Restricted     or    "Set-ExecutionPolicy RemoteSigned -Scope CurrentUser"
 2) execute below commands from Project Terminal => set FLASK_ENV=development  => for Development environment set FLASK_APP=Server.py